Crz-Willis/chunithm_overpower_caculator/README.md

-Simply replace with your personal API and run all cells.
+Simply replace with your personal API of lxns and run all cells.

 You can get a DataFrame as follows in the last cell.